-As described above, the Chained CPI-U in the U.S. uses a superlative formula.
+47As described above, the Chained CPI-U in the U.S. uses a superlative formula.
 In other countries this type of index is commonly referred to as a "superlative" index, but in the United States this type of index is referred to as "chained."

-As described later, Australia uses elements of a chained index in its CPI and index for older populations, for goods for which high frequency scanner data are available, according to agency officials.
+48As described later, Australia uses elements of a chained index in its CPI and index for older populations, for goods for which high frequency scanner data are available, according to agency officials.
 However, Australia does not have an overall chained CPI for the older subpopulation.

-According to agency officials in the three selected countries, use of this government-collected data improves accuracy of the CPIs and can be a relatively affordable way to supplement data collected for the CPI.
 National Accounts, key sources of government-collected data, are typically used for national summary measures like the Gross Domestic Product.
-However, all three of the selected countries are also using relevant consumption data from National Accounts to supplement their CPI data, which agency officials in Australia said is in-line with recommendations from the International Labour Organization (see text box).
-Australia, New Zealand, and the United Kingdom are all using their CPIs, while New Zealand is also using another form of government-collected administrative data to improve its CPIs.
+49 However, all three of the selected countries are also using relevant consumption data from National Accounts to supplement their CPI data, which agency officials in Australia said is in-line with recommendations from the International Labour Organization (see text box).
+Australia, New Zealand, and the United Kingdom are all using their National Accounts data to supplement expenditure survey data in their CPIs, while New Zealand is also using another form of government-collected administrative data to improve its CPIs.